markevans/treehouse/README.md

     - a timer/interval callback
     - a URL update
     - etc. etc.
-    The actions simply update the state, at the relevant points on the tree, and then call "commit", which is a way of saying "I'm done, anything that cares about the changes can update yourselves now"
+    The actions simply update the state, at the relevant points on the tree, and then (automatically) call "commit", which is a way of saying "I'm done, anything that cares about the changes can update yourselves now"

   - Treehouse extends React components to be aware of the tree and of actions.
 The components:
     - declare which parts of the tree they care about